iota-community/Community-Governance/README.md

 Antonio Nardella - https://github.com/antonionardella

-Everyone is invited to join this Repo as a Maintainer!
+If you want to contibute as a Maintainer please get in touch!